A highly-sensitive optical receiver optimized for speech bandwidth

 This circuit is intended to be operated from its own, single 9-volt battery - which is one of the reasons why the reverse-polarity protection is present in the form of TH1, a self-resetting thermal fuse, and D4, a reverse-polarity protection diode: It is extremely easy to momentarily connect a 9-volt battery backwards while fumbling in the dark - something that could instantly destroy U1.
 In order to maximize the available voltage, a series protection diode was NOT used!

+While the use of an LM833 is shown in the diagram, practically any dual op-amp with "reasonably" low-noise specifications may be used, including the venerable TL082/TL072: A 1458-type op amp was tried, but it was found to be quite noisy.
 Note that operating an LM833 (and many other common dual op-amps) from a single 9-volt battery pushes the low voltage specification of this device - which is listed as 10 volts: Testing has indicated that the LM833 units that we have seen seem to operate reasonably down to at least 7 volts, but this is not a guaranteed specification!
-If you are constructing this circuit, keep in mind that there are many other op-amps that offer good performance but can operate from much lower supply voltages, such as the LM4562 or the LMC6482, to name but a few!
+If you are constructing this circuit, keep in mind that there are many other op-amps that offer good, low noise performance but can operate from much lower supply voltages, such as the LM4562 or the LMC6482, to name but a few!

 In Figure 1, note also the presence of S1, a "gain" switch across U1B.
 This switch is optional and is present to accommodate both situations where signals are very strong (such as with shots over just a few miles) and also those in which signals are very weak, close to the noise floor of the receiver.
-Of course, this added gain does nothing to improve the actual sensitivity of the receiver, but it can bring a low-level signal up to the range where one's audio amplifier and monitor/recording system can properly operate!
+Of course, this added gain (about 20dB) does nothing to improve the actual sensitivity of the receiver, but it can bring a low-level signal up to the range where one's audio amplifier and monitor/recording system can properly operate!

 Finally, note that this circuit is designed such that gate current can actually flow through D1 and into Q1!
 This is a rather peculiar way to run a JFET, but this quirk allows the establishment of a reverse bias across D1.